 As Chattanooga went global, I formed the Women’s Council on Diversity, now Lean In-WomenGroundBreakers.
 We created models for multicultural projects like the Youth Multicultural Video Contest at Volkswagen and the Teen Global Leadership Class through the Urban League.
 I documented them in the American Diversity Report because, as Jewish mystic Yehuda Berg wrote, ”Words have energy and power with the ability to help, to heal…”

 Interviewing historic Chattanoogans, I was inspired by the powerful words of civil rights icons including Pastor Paul McDaniel of the Second Missionary Baptist Church and Ruth Holmberg, Editor-in-Chief of The Chattanooga Times.
 At the MLK interfaith service, I represented Mizpah synagogue, founded 150 years ago by Holmberg’s family.
 Holmberg was a major force behind Chattanooga’s Black-Jewish dialogue.
-That dialogue is no longer, unfortunately, but the memory of sitting with her during those discussions will never faded away.
+That dialogue is no longer, unfortunately, but the memory prompted me to create an updated version of the Black-Jewish Dialogue.

 We face a harsh, strident environment where dialogue has given way to diatribe.
 Our emotions bounce from confused and scared, to angry and despondent.
 Heartbreakingly, a swastika recently defaced Cincinnati’s American Jewish Archives.
 But I will not be deterred.
 Centuries ago, rabbis taught: “It’s not your responsibility to finish the work of tikkun olam, but you are not free to desist from it either.”
 Chattanooga has many passionate visionaries pursuing the humanity so compellingly stated in the MLK vision, “I Have a Dream.”
 Let us use the interfaith space to nurture community activism, foster urban planning, create multicultural projects, magnify the power of words, and pursue tikkun olam together.